LunarTulip/basalt-ebook-reader/docs/Roadmap.md

     - Identify when a section is vertical-text-centric via analysis of its elements' `writing-mode` styles.
     - Enable proper scrolling of RTL vertical text.
     - Turn reader header/footer 90 degrees, into appropriate positions relative to the text direction.
-    - Rewrite prefixed `writing-mode` styles such as `webkit-writing-mode` to the version functional in Firefox.
 - Add style editor.
     - Allow users to edit reader styles, both on a global basis and on a per-book basis, and including the option to override book styles or not for each style the users define.
     - Also allow library style to be edited separately from book style.